 Kayaking on Lake Tahoe

-For as far back as I can recall, kayaking has been my go-to, when I’m stressed, tired, bored or just want to get away for a while.
+For as far back as I can recall, kayaking has been my go-to, when I’m stressed, tired, bored, or just want to get away for a while.
 More than a hobby.
 A Passion.
 My Passion.
 And why wouldn’t it be?
 For one, It’s a great form of exercise; I mean being able to use a kayak properly alone requires a lot of upper body strength and balance.
 Every time I go out to paddle, I literally can feel myself getting stronger and getting fit.

 I have that perfectly introverted exterior, but even I need some time away from the noise.
 Away from the busy schedules; some me time, if I may.
-What other perfect excuse is there to enjoy being alone than kayaking.
+What another perfect excuse is there to enjoy being alone than kayaking.
 Even if you prefer being part of a group, you can go out with your friends and explore an area together while still retaining the privacy of your kayak.
 So even when you’re in a group, you’re riding solo.
 It’s perfect.
 There’s nothing that will clear your mind more than hearing the sounds of nature around you and knowing it’s just you and the world at that moment.

 The connection with nature is on a different level as most places that host kayakers are found where there’s an abundance of wildlife and beautiful scenes to behold.
 Travel deep into some areas, and you might even be able to kayak next to some of the exclusive wildlife and beautiful sceneries.
 You never know what you’ll find.
 There’s very little that makes you feel alive and connected than looking over into the water and seeing scenes and animals you’ve only imagined or heard of in books.